-Reports regarding historical incidents of sexual misconduct that involve an individual who was a student or staff member of the College at the time the incident(s) occurred will be accepted and managed by the College in accordance with this Policy and Response Procedures, or the 'Sexual Misconduct Policy and Response Procedures - Staff and contractors', as far as is reasonably practicable.
+Reports regarding historical incidents of sexual misconduct that involve an individual who was a student or staff member of the College at the time the incident(s) occurred will be accepted and managed by the College in accordance with this Policy and Response Procedures or the student-facing 'Sexual Misconduct Policy and Response Procedures', as far as is reasonably practicable.

-3. Definition of sexual misconduct, including sexual harassment
+3. Definition of sexual misconduct, including sexual harassment i. sexual harassment: see definition below;